• School Nomination

 About

-The Student of the Year – Best Improvement Award is specially intended for nominees who took a big step forward in the 2023/24 academic year.
+The Student of the Year – Best Improvement Award is dedicated to those who have made a transformative leap forward in the past academic year.
 This may relate to their academic performance, other aspects of personal development or their active involvement in environmental or community causes.
-The key is to show how increased focus and dedication can lead to significant personal growth, and how such efforts can drive positive change in their school community or beyond.
+The key is to show how disciplined action and dedication can lead to significant personal growth, and how such efforts can drive positive change in their school community or beyond.

 Entry Criteria